-On November 21, 2023, Alset International Limited, an 85.5%-owned subsidiary of the Company entered into two Stock Purchase Agreements (each, a "Stock Purchase Agreement," collectively the "Stock Purchase Agreements"), with each of Teh Wing Kwan, a citizen of Singapore, and Massive Brilliant Limited, a Hong Kong limited company (each an "Investor," collectively, the "Investors"), the terms of each Stock Purchase Agreement being substantially the same.
-Pursuant to the terms of the Stock Purchase Agreements, Alset International Limited agreed to sell 640 shares (the "Shares") of the Common Stock of HWH International Inc., a Nevada corporation and a wholly owned subsidiary of Alset International Limited ("HWH International"), to each Investor.
-The consideration for each of the two purchases of stock was Eight Million U.S. Dollars (\$8,000,000.00) paid through the issuance of a promissory note made to Alset International Limited by each Investor.
-This transaction has not closed as of December 31, 2023.
+On November 21, 2023, Alset International Limited entered into two Stock Purchase Agreements (each, a "Stock Purchase Agreement," collectively the "Stock Purchase Agreements"), with each of Teh Wing Kwan, a citizen of Singapore, and Massive Brilliant Limited, a Hong Kong limited company (each an "Investor," collectively, the "Investors"), the terms of each Stock Purchase Agreement being substantially the same.
+Pursuant to the terms of the Stock Purchase Agreements, Alset International Limited agreed to sell 640 shares (the "Shares") of the Common Stock of HWH International Inc., a Nevada corporation and a majority owned subsidiary of the Company ("HWH International"), to each Investor.
+The consideration for each of the two purchases of stock was \$8,000,000 paid through the issuance of a promissory note made to Alset International Limited by each Investor.